 - According to the US Small Business Association, businesses with established systems have a 95% higher likelihood of success over 5 years.

-Biggest Dangers of a Pure Barre Franchise – or another barre franchise like them:
+Biggest Dangers of a Pure Barre Business – or another barre franchise like them:

-- Encroachment – many Pure Barre Franchises or other franchise agreements protect your “territory” for up to only 5 to 10 miles.
-I actually know one of the franchises that sold a franchise and then put a CORPORATE OWNED studio less than 10 miles away – taking a large percentage of the franchisee’s client base that she had just spent 3 years building!
+- Encroachment – many Franchises or other franchise agreements protect your “territory” for up to only 5 to 10 miles.
+I allow one of the franchises that sold a franchise and then put a CORPORATE OWNED studio less than 10 miles away – taking a large percentage of the franchisee’s client base that she had just spent 3 years building!

-- Limited Independence – you may LOVE the Pure Barre Franchise classes.
-Or you may want to be able to offer the Pure Barre Franchise classes, plus some other types of classes.
+- Limited Independence – you may LOVE the Franchise classes.
+Or you may want to be able to offer the Franchise classes, plus some other types of classes.
 In most barre franchises, you are limited to ONLY offering what the barre franchise allows – with little to no deviation.
-If you want any semblance of independence, autonomy, or the ability to create something unique – it typically is not allowed in the Pure Barre franchise system.
+If you want any semblance of independence, autonomy, or the ability to create something unique – it typically is not allowed in the franchise system.

 - Ongoing royalty and advertising fees.
-With the Pure Barre Franchise’s 7% annual royalty fee and 1% marketing fee, you are required to pay 8% of your GROSS income to the Pure Barre franchise each and every year.
-This means that if you have a $300,000/year grossing studio – you will be required to pay the Pure Barre Franchise a minimum of $24,000 per year.
-If you have a $500,000/year grossing studio – you will be required to pay the Pure Barre Franchise a minimum of $40,000 per year in added barre franchise fees.
+With the Pure Barre Franchise’s 7% annual royalty fee and 1% marketing fee, you are required to pay 8% of your GROSS sales income to the franchise every year.
+This means that if you have a $300,000/year grossing studio – you will be required to pay the Franchise a minimum of $24,000 per year.
+If you have a $500,000/year grossing studio – you will be required to pay the Franchise a minimum of $40,000 per year in added barre franchise fees.

 - Unfair termination – Most barre franchise agreements are written to protect primarily the franchisor.
 They want to ensure that a barre franchisee can not improperly use their systems, their name, their brand, their marks, their choreography; or in any way sully the barre franchise brand.
 Most barre franchise agreements allow the franchisor to terminate the barre franchise agreement WAY more easily than the franchisee can terminate the same agreement.